JuliusNixi/Boggle/README.md

 Client Usage: ./paroliere_cl server_ip server_port.
 Tests Usage: ./paroliere_tests server_ip server_port.

+On the client use 'help' to see the avaible commands.

 ## Working directory
 The project uses some absolute hard-coded files paths.
 It assumes that the working directory is the project's root (the folder containing this file).
 So NEVER EVER do "cd Bin/" and "./something".

+## Game rules
+The words could be composed using adjacent letters (up, down, left, right), but NOT the diagonals one.
+A word to be valid must be in the current game matrix AND in the dictionary file used.
+A matrix letter could be used only one time to form a word.
+The game is divided in a game phase and a pause phase.
+During the pause phase it's only possible to register and view the final scoreboard of the previous ended game, but there's not a matrix and it's not possible to submit words.
+A word could be submitted only one time in a game to receive its points.
+A word long N characters gives when submitted (the first time in the game) N points, the 'Qu' character values 1 point.
+By default there's no constraint on the word's length, but this could be setted modifying "WORD_LEN" in "./Src/Server/server.c".